Skip to content

 Infrared saunas raise core body temperature by using infrared rays to penetrate deep below the skins surface.
 This is a much more efficient and effective method of raising core temperature, so minimum required temperatures can be much lower.

-The typical temperature range for infrared saunas is about 120-150 degrees Fahrenheit.
+The typical temperature range for an infrared sauna is about 120-150 degrees Fahrenheit.
 Maximum temperatures may be around 150-195 degrees for these style of saunas.

 It is common for companies to lower the output of the infrared heaters to save on costs, since the effective temperature range is lower, but we choose to provide the highest infrared sauna temperatures on the market, to satisfy all customers.